tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 ## Negotiation of Authentication Schemes

-During the transition, clients and servers may be configured to support multiple authentication schemes (e.g., traditional, composite, and PQ-only).
+During the transition, clients and servers may be configured to support multiple authentication schemes (e.g., traditional, composite, and PQC-only).
 Clients indicate supported signature schemes in the "signature_algorithms" extension {{!RFC8446}}, listed in decreasing order of preference.

-For migration, clients SHOULD give higher precedence to composite and PQ-only schemes over traditional ones.
-Within that set, clients may prefer PQ-only to satisfy regulatory or compliance requirements, or prefer composite if they want defense-in-depth security.
+For migration, clients SHOULD give higher precedence to composite and PQC-only schemes over traditional ones.
+Within that set, clients may prefer PQC-only to satisfy regulatory or compliance requirements, or prefer composite if they want defense-in-depth security.

 ## Transition Considerations